googlefonts/VTT-Deficiencies/README.md

 …where “0x” indicates the number is hexadecimal and it would perform exactly the same as the previous sample.

 **Other example**
 Superior letters need to to use a cvt to control the size on screen and uses one cvt for all weights.
 Bolder weights could be adjusted in ranges or individual instances to be larger at smaller sizes

-show problem
-show adjusted cvt

 **Issues and suggestions:** More testing and documentation is needed.
 Make the Functions available for use for hinting Variable fonts.
 Longer term have the Autohinter output these function as part of the default Font Program output.

 ## Accent positioning and hinting

-**Note: bug / suggestion**
+_Tag: Bugs / Suggestions / recommendations_

 **Autohinter output for x-axis Accent positioning is incorrect in Variable fonts**

-The current version of the VTT Autohinter outputs positioning code for both x and y direction positioning of accents above base glyphs.
+The current version of the VTT 6.35 Autohinter outputs positioning code for both x-direction and y-direction positioning of accents above base glyphs.

 **X-Positioning composite code**

-The autohinter has an option to disable all x-direction hinting for the entire font under _(Tools > options > Autohinter Tab > Disable X-Direction Hints)_  X-positioning code for accents is still generated however when this option is set.
+The autohinter has an option to disable all x-direction hinting for the entire font under _(Tools > options > Autohinter Tab > Disable X-Direction Hints)_

-**Recommendation:** Disable x-positioning code output from Autohinter for accents positioning in x-direction [SVTCAX]

-The code refers to a function (note number) which results in badly position accents in Variable fonts
+X-positioning code for accents is still generated however when this option is set.

-The code used in the VTT Version 6.35 to position accents in the x-direction causes problems in Variable fonts.
+The code generated by the VTT Version 6.35 Autohinter, x-positioning code, calls a Function 87.
+The function is designed to space accents above and below base glyphs.
+The results however in Variable fonts are accents that are incorrecly positioned.
 Currently all accented glyphs need to be carefully checked to make sure the automatic code is correct.

+**Current solution in VTT 6.35:** Manually check and or delete code output from Autohinter for accents positioning in x-direction [SVTCAX], or, use python script found [here](https://github.com/source-foundry/vtt-hinting-scripts)

+_The script removes all of the SVTCA[X] glyph assembly source blocks from the VTT XML export.
+It is a single pass replacement over the full glyph set._

 **Accent Positioning code**